reshufflehq/reshuffle/README.md

 You can read more about the Event class [here](https://dev.reshuffle.com/docs/the-event-class)

+### Custom Events
+Sometimes you just want to emit an event in your script without any relation to an external system, for this purpose you can use the Custom Event Connector.
+You can read more about the Custom Event Connector [here](doc/CustomEventConnector.md)

 ## Health check
 When setting environment variable HEALTH_CHECK_PATH with your desired health check path (e.g. `/reshuffle-healthcheck`) There is not default path, no health check available per default.